Data Synchronization

 Data sync and compaction

-For sequential write scenarios, always try to guarantee that every write file handler has at least 4M (the default block size) buffer available.
-If the write concurrency is too high or the buffer size is too small, the client will not be able to maintain the desired "write by large chunk" pattern.
+For sequential write scenarios, ensure each file write has at least a 4M (the default block size) buffer available.
+If the write concurrency is too high or the buffer size is too small, the client will not be able to maintain the desired "writing by large chunks" pattern.
 Instead, it could only write by small slices, which combined with compaction, could really deteriorate performance due to write amplification.

 Compaction traffic can be monitored using juicefs_compact_bytes

-, which is already graphed in our Web Console and on-prem Grafana, within the object storage section.
+, available in the JuiceFS Web Console and the object storage section of the on-prem Grafana.
 If compaction traffic is substantial during a sync

-- If object storage bandwidth is limited, avoid setting high concurrency (
+If the object storage bandwidth is limited, avoid setting high concurrency (

 --threads